bakwanj4gung/newspaper-maker/README.md

-# Open Newspaper
+# Newspaper Make

 Welcome, mate!
-You've found the **Open Newspaper** project, a retro-style web project inspired by classic newspaper layouts.
+You've found the **Newspapermaker** project.
 This project is 100% free to use (for good purposes!).
 If you want to make some changes, just clone this repo by running:
 ```
 git clone https://github.com/bakwanj4gung/old-newspaper.git
 ```